Exploring our sermon series through community, food, and study.

 PHPC Table Groups do not have to have a single leader.
 Instead, groups follow a model of shared leadership and responsibility.
 Everyone in the group has the opportunity to facilitate the discussion (if they so desire).
 At your first gathering your group will decide who will facilitate each week.
 Other group responsibilities include snack coordinator, time keeper, and someone to keep track of prayer requests.
 Opening prayer, book and bible study discussion questions are provided in the curriculum.

 The very act of asking this simple question on a weekly basis causes you to pay more attention to the presence of God in your daily life.
 Asking that one question at any particular group meeting might not seem significant, but asking that question in the presence of others on an ongoing, weekly basis, is a practice that the Holy Spirit can use to drastically change your life.
 This time is not for sharing joys and concerns (that happens later!).
 This time is not intended to solve problems.
 It is a time to practice listening to others.
 It is a time to practice recognizing God’s leading in your life.

-Table Groups are an initial six-week experience.
-Following the six weeks, groups are encouraged to participate in one service and one social activity as a group.
+Table Groups are an initial eight-week experience.
+Following the eight weeks, groups are encouraged to participate in one service and one social activity as a group.

 Your table group will determine the type of food that you want to incorporate into your time together.
 It can be as much as a full meal or as little as cheese and crackers or cookies.
 These decisions are made by you group during your first gathering.

 Childcare can be arranged for groups who choose to meet at the church on Sunday morning, Wednesday evening, or Sunday evening.